AkillesU/gradient_descent_learning/README.md

 `datawrangle.py`: Collects all participant responses into a single csv file

+`exclusion.py`: Creates file of participant IDs to be excluded from experiment (see script comments)

 `fullcode.csv`: Code file for decoding randomisation

 `cleaned_pilotdata.csv`: output from `datawrangle.py`.
 Contains participant trials along with randomisation coding.

+`exclusions.csv`: output from `exclusion.py`.
+Contains excluded participant IDs

 `/pilotdata`: contains initial raw data from 10 participants.